Key Takeaways

 Tips to optimize and market your pre-order offerings

-No matter which method you choose to set up pre-orders on your Shopify store, there are a few things you can do to optimize and market your offerings:
+No matter which method you choose to set up pre-orders on Shopify store, there are a few things you can do to optimize and market your offerings:

 1. Include relevant information in your product descriptions